zeta-chain/node/docs/spec/authority/messages.md

 ## MsgRemoveAuthorization

 RemoveAuthorization removes the authorization from the list.
-It does not check if the authorization exists or not.
+It should be called by the admin policy account.

 ```proto
 message MsgRemoveAuthorization {